-Easter is just around the corner which means it’s time to start planning now where you and the little ones will be hunting for Easter eggs this year.
-For many kids, hunting for little plastic colored eggs is more than just an Easter tradition—it’s a rite of passage.
-Whether your kiddo is just learning how to hold a basket and collect eggs (at the same time!) or has already mastered the egg hunting scene, we’ve rounded up some of the best Easter egg hunts and activities around the city for kiddos of all ages and egg hunting abilities.
-So grab your baskets and get ready to hit the town with your little bun buns!
+We know Easter egg hunting is serious business for kids.
+Whether your kiddo is just learning how to hold a basket and collect eggs (at the same time!) or has already mastered the egg hunting scene, we’ve rounded up 17 of our fave egg hunts for every age and egg hunting ability.
+So grab your baskets, round up your Cadbury Egg-loving munchkins, and get ready to hit these egg-cellent egg hunts.

 Spring Egg Hunts at Seattle Children’s Museum

-If you want to get a jump-start on your Easter egg hunting this year, head over to the Seattle Children’s Museum to look for 4,000 eggs hiding amongst the Museum’s exhibits.
+If you want to get a jump start on your Easter egg hunting this year, head over to Seattle Children’s Museum to look for 4,000 eggs hiding amongst the Museum’s exhibits.
 After the hunt, children will turn in their eggs (as many or few as they want) for special non-candy prize bags.
-Egg hunts are by reservation only and divided by age groups (with a special area for the littlest egg hunters).
-Space is limited and hunts sell out quickly so reserve your spot in advance!
-Thurs.–Sun., March 28, 29, 30 & 31 from 8:30 am –10:00 am.
-Seattle. $3 to $4 plus museum admission fee for non-members.
+Egg hunts are by reservation only and divided by age groups.
+Space is limited and hunts sell out quickly so reserve your spot now!
+Sat. & Sun., April 19 & 20, 2014 from 8:30 a.m.–10 a.m.
+Seattle. $3 to $4 plus the cost of admission for non-members.
+Reservations required.
 Ages 1 to 10.
 Event details.

-This annual Easter extravaganza will feature egg hunts for kiddos ages 1-8 as well as crafts, bunny encounters, activity booths, and zoo programs throughout the day.
+This annual Easter extravaganza (pictured above) will feature egg hunts for kiddos ages 1-8 as well as crafts, bunny encounters, activity booths, and zoo programs throughout the day.
 Plus, watch the gorillas, elephants, grizzlies and other animals nibble on special Easter baskets lined with flowers, berries, and other fave treats.
-Egg hunt is open on a first-come, first-served basis.
-Sat., March 30, 9:30 am –2:00 pm.
+Egg hunts are open on a first-come, first-served basis.
+Sat., April 19, 2014 from 9:30 a.m.–2 p.m.
 Seattle. $8.75 to $12.75 (2 and under free).
 All ages (egg hunts reserved for kids ages 1-8).
 Event details.

 West Seattle Spring Egg Hunts

-This year, you will find lots of fun at West Seattle’s community spring egg hunts!
+This year, you will find lots of fun at West Seattle’s annual community spring egg hunts!
 Pick your fave community center— Alki, Delridge, Hiawatha, High Point or South Park and hunt for chocolate eggs, candy and prizes!
-Sat., March 30 at 10:00 am sharp!
+Sat., April 19, 2014 at 10:00 am sharp!
 Seattle.
 Free.
 Ages 3 to 11.
 Event details.

 Seattle Community Centers